Skip to main content

 Proposals

-Most of the New Work Department’s work takes place by invitation, and we rarely take forward unsolicited proposals from artists we don’t already have an existing relationship with.
-The pathways towards beginning this conversation are through coverage of your work or through script submissions.
+Most of the New Work Department’s work takes place by invitation, and we rarely take forward unsolicited proposals from artists with whom we don’t already have an existing relationship.

 If you have had positive responses from us to your work and you feel you are ready to make work that matches the NT’s scale, please send an outline of the proposal and creative team biographies to Proposals at newwork@nationaltheatre.org.uk.